"There the wicked cease from raging, And there the weary are at rest.Job 3:17(NASB)

 Do we posses the faith of a man like Job who refused to deny the Lord despite the evils that befell him?
 May we stand firm on the immutable Word of God, which has graciously endowed us with greater illumination through completed revelation of Jesus Christ, to Whom be all honour and glory.

-Heavenly Father, I am amazed at the wonderful way that Job refused to deny You... even when he was beset by the most terrible circumstance any man could have to face.
-Thank You that you ignore those times when we too have been foolish enough to regret our life or wish it away - because we are in the midst of great difficulty or depressed by the circumstances of life.
-Thank You that You know the end from the beginning and through Job's distress You brought him to a deeper knowledge and an exquisite understanding of Who You are.
+Heavenly Father, I am amazed at the wonderful way that Job refused to deny You, even when he was beset by the most terrible circumstances any man could have to face.
+Thank You that You know the end from the beginning and through Job’s distress, You brought him to a deeper knowledge and an exquisite understanding of Who You are.
 Forgive the times I have said things without thinking.
-Help me to keep the eyes of my heart on Jesus and keep me trusting You in every eventuality of life, knowing that You are dealing with me and with all Your children, with eternity in view - just as You were with Your servant Job.
+Thank You that you ignore those times when I too have been foolish enough to regret my life or wish it away because I am in the midst of great difficulty, or depressed by the circumstances of life.
+Help me to keep the eyes of my heart on Jesus, and keep me trusting You in every eventuality of life.
+I know that You are dealing with me with eternity in view, just as You were with Your servant Job.
 Thank You, in Jesus' name, AMEN.